 2. I Prioritized My Physical Health

 As women we are very good at caring for those we love, which is a wonderful thing.
 The problem is many of us seem to have forgotten that we are equally deserving of that attention and care.
-As I’ve made myself a priority I’ve changed that; I am as deserving of it as my family members.
+To make myself a priority I had to truly believe that I’m as deserving of care as my family members.

 Changing self-care habits can take time and repeated effort, so starting small can help.
-By picking an easily attainable goal, it’s easier to begin and we are more likely to stick to it.
+By picking an easily attainable goal, it’s easier to get started and we’re more likely to stick to it.
 Once the new thing becomes a habit, we can build on it.
-So the first step to making your health a priority could be to pick a small area to focus on.
+The first step to making your health a priority could be to pick a small area to focus on.

 It might be drinking more water or deciding to add in a few more nutritious foods to your day.
 (For me, adding healthy foods, rather than restricting what I eat, naturally leads to eating less junk.
 Once I am eating the healthy stuff I feel better and the cravings for sweets and empty carbs start to diminish).

 For many of us, it’s moving our bodies more.
 I am a huge fan of dancing around my kitchen with headphones on :).
 I also love functional exercise – exercises using our own bodyweight which mimic things we do every day, like getting in and out of chairs.
 (A separate story on that coming in a few weeks – early 2021.)